 "Well isn't that so freaking cute?"
 Bex mumbled to herself as she followed Liz and Grant into the museum.

 The trio walked down the main entrance before turning to the right and entering the section of the room dedicated to Greek myths.
-Lit up in the back of the dim room was the exhibit for Pandora's box.
+Lit up in the back of the dim room was the exhibit on Pandora's Box.

 "Okay, Zach said that there was a way to find the documents with the information we are looking for.
 It's supposed to be under this floor, so we need to have this room evacuated," Liz told them.

 Grant nodded and pulled something out of his pocket.
 "I got it."